rsspbrry/rsspbrry/README.md

 [![RSSPBRRY logo][logo-rsspbrry]][RSSPBRRY]

-RSSPBRRY is a free and open source RSS feed reader distributed under the **[AGPL][AGPL v3 license]**.
+RSSPBRRY is a free and open source RSS feed reader distributed under the **AGPL v3 license [AGPL]**.
 It is a software fork of [Minifux] by super-coder Frédéric Guillot.

 See the **installation [instructions]**.